Zinc Supplements: Uses, Side Effects & Benefits

 What are the health benefits of zinc?

-Whilst zinc is best known for its role in fighting colds and flu, zinc has a wide range of effects on human health.
+Whilst zinc supplements are best known for their role in fighting colds and flu, zinc has a wide range of effects on human health.
 I am going to highlight only some of the important roles of zinc within our bodies, but the list is extensive.